talcohen19/Pert-project-management/README.md

 3. find earliest time to start /finish each task.
 4. find if your graph is cyclic.
 5. find slack time for ALL tasks -(if there are cycles in your graph you cant calculate slack time)

+Note: see file project.py and in the end of it you can see output & input examples.